ricardotavaresit/eti-vue2-chapter06/README.md

 - Class 01: Layout game in Vue JS
 - Class 02: Skip game option in Vue JS
+- Class 03: Choose card and add points in Vue JS

 ## Technologies used